mgarciafernandez/magnipy/README.md

 ## Useful Command-Line Instructions.

 The function has been designed to be used as API.
 Nevertheless, their generality allow to perform simple catalog-handling tasks in a single line command.
-Here we provide some examples (assuming the library is located at '$PYTHONPATH')
+Here we provide some examples (assuming the library is located at $PYTHONPATH)

 * Convert database csv file to fits:
 ```